• CPU

 CPU (Central Processing Unit):-

-when a non-technical person refers to the “CPU” of their computer it is a good idea to double
+a non-technical person refers to the “CPU” of their computer it is a good idea

 RAM:-

-the time required to read and write data items varies significantly depending on their physical
+time required to read and write data items varies significantly depending on

 and arm movement delays.